civilservicelgbt/civilservicelgbt.github.io/_events/2025-02-10-civil-service-lgbt-network-at-cleveland-saltburn-pride-2025-social.md

 ---
 layout: event
 title: Civil Service LGBT+ Network at Cleveland (Saltburn) Pride 2025 - Social
-excerpt: "The Civil Service LGBT+ Network will be attending Salford Pride this year.
-This is open to LGBT+ Civil Servants and supportive family and friends.
+excerpt: "The Civil Service LGBT+ Network will be attending Cleveland (Saltburn) Pride this year.
+This is open to LGBT+ Civil Servants and supportive family and friends. "
-  "
 date: 2025-02-10T15:58:07.806Z
 event:
   host: Civil Service LGBT+ Network